UpperHighnearResPhil1955w.jpg

 This drawing appeared in a 1916 Brooklyn Eagle Anniversary magazine with a reference date of 1860 .

 It turns out Anthony's theory was correct.
-I have managed to find the 1932 plans submitted for the Interboro, and I isloated the sections showing plans for the road to pass right through the keepers house, which along with an aerial view confirmed the house was still there in 1932 and subsequently demolished for the Parkway.
+I have managed to find the 1932 plans submitted for the Interboro, and I isolated the sections showing plans for the road to pass right through the keepers house, which along with an aerial view confirmed the house was still there in 1932 and subsequently demolished for the Parkway.

 This image dates from 1900.